Georgioasmar/Stocks-Tracker/README.md

    hitting Finnhub's rate limit.
 I changed search to filter the already-loaded data client-side instead — found it when the cards flickered and 429 errors appeared in the console."_
-2. _"Initial CSS made the 40/60 login split with floats, which collapsed on mobile.
+2. _"Initial CSS made the 40/60 login overaly split with floats, which collapsed on mobile.
 I rebuilt it with Flexbox and a media query that turns the image panel into a top banner under 768px."_